Antonio Gaudí: Border Crossings

 During the Second World War, when Hiroshi Teshigahara was a schoolboy, Japan’s cities—above all his hometown, Tokyo—were mercilessly firebombed.
 He, and his future associates in countless artistic undertakings, returned to a landscape of bleak ruins.
 The adolescent Hiroshi was particularly attuned to his environment.
 His father, Sofu, was the iemoto, or “master,” of an international chain of ikebana (flower arranging) schools and was also an avant-garde artist to whom aspects of landscape were of signal importance.
 While growing up, Hiroshi had been exposed to art books, paintings, and the conversation of artistic visitors from all over the world.
 These encounters prepared him for an inevitable education as an artist after the war.
-In art school he developed his skills as a draftsman and painter, laying the groundwork for his future activities as a multidiscipline artist.
+In art school, he developed his skills as a draftsman and painter, laying the groundwork for his future activities as a multidiscipline artist.

 His generation was charged with building a way to exist in the desperate circumstances they had inherited.
 Myriad groups formed and dissolved, dedicated to passionate discussion and sometimes group demonstrations.
 Hiroshi was in the thick of it, listening, expounding, and living a bohemian life.
-Prominent survivors of the prewar avant-garde, who had spent all their youth in Paris, exhorted young artists to build a totally new culture, expunging all memory of the militaristic milieu of their childhood.
+Prominent survivors of the prewar avant-garde, who had spent their youth in Paris, exhorted young artists to build a totally new culture, expunging all memory of the militaristic milieu of their childhood.
 Hiroshi listened.
 He heard, and never forgot, the message of Taro Okamoto: extreme contrasts, “violently dissonant” relations, conflict and opposites, must be held in balance.
-Okamoto also spoke of what he called “total art,” and was largely responsible for the pronounced tendency of Hiroshi and his friends toward a union of all genres—a modern adaptation of Wagner’s Gesamtkunstwerk.
+Okamoto also spoke of what he called “total art,” and was largely responsible for the pronounced tendency of Hiroshi and his friends toward a union of all genres—a modern adaptation of Richard Wagner’s Gesamtkunstwerk.

-In 1959 Sofu Teshigahara embarked on a journey to Europe and the United States, bringing with him an entourage of assistants that included his son Hiroshi.
-For the younger Teshigahara, who had restlessly explored painting, printmaking, sculpture, and, in a rudimentary way, the one art form his father had never engaged with, filmmaking, this voyage was to be a defining moment in his life.
+In 1959, Sofu Teshigahara embarked on a journey to Europe and the United States, bringing with him an entourage of assistants that included his son, Hiroshi.
+For the younger Teshigahara—who had restlessly explored painting, printmaking, sculpture, and, in a rudimentary way, the one art form his father had never engaged with, filmmaking—this voyage was to be a defining moment in his life.
 A sojourn in New York, where he discovered a wholly different avant-garde that spent little time in endless aesthetic and political discussions, liberated him and also provided him with experiences he could never have had in Tokyo, such as the discovery of the American boxer José Torres, who would later be the subject of one of his early experimental films.

-It was during the 1960s that Teshigahara began forming a definite position concerning the nature of documentary film.
+It was during the sixties that Teshigahara began forming a definite position concerning the nature of documentary film.
 His first effort at presenting the work of another artist had been a matter of trial and error, since he had had no training.
 While he was struggling with what became Hokusai (1953)—a detailed study of the Japanese draftsman and woodblock master who had called himself “the old man in love with drawing”—he met the seasoned documentary filmmaker Fumio Kamei, who took him on as an assistant.
 Teshigahara worked on three of Kamei’s documentaries, each of which was an indictment of social and political situations in Japan from what Teshigahara called “a leftist point of view.”
 It was the ideological bent that Teshigahara began to question: “Kamei was perhaps too concerned with conveying his feelings,” he recalled.
 “Eventually he bypassed contradictions, bypassed brutal truths, the darker side of issues where contradictions occur.”